How to Handle Poor Performance

 You will know you are on the right path if your performance expectations are clear, believable, relevant, meaningful, fair, consistent, timely, accurate, and possible.
 A long but important list of criteria to set the stage for effective performance management.

-When individual and team results are transparent, everyone knows where they stand.
 This creates a performance environment where people can easily take responsibility for performance.
 High performing teams can respectfully talk to and work with one another to identify and close performance gaps.

 The Bottom Line